-Whether you’re marathon training, pounding the pavement on your lunch break, or simply trying to find a space without crowds of people and pigeons — we’ve got the hot spots for you to hit.
+Whether you’re marathon training, pounding the pavement on your lunch break, or simply trying to find a space without crowds of people and pigeons, we’ve got our eyes on all the hot running spots for you to hit in London.

-Dust off your trainers, start your playlist, and leave the excuses at home because there’s exploring to do, by foot!
+So, dust off your trainers, start your playlist, and leave the excuses at home, because you've got some mileage to crush.

-Tracks on tracks mean you decide the distance as you weave your way through the gardens.
-For an easy 2.76-mile loop of Regent’s Park, start and finish at Prince Albert Road.
-Dash across the road, and finish the run with an uphill 0.4-mile sprint (or walk — no judgment) to the top of Primrose Hill for an epic view.
+Regent's Park is a runner's paradise, popular for the variety of paths and routes you'll find here.
+And what that actually means is you can decide what distance you want to tackle as you weave your way through the gardens.
+For an easy, 2.76-mile loop of Regent’s Park, start and end at Prince Albert Road.
+Then, dash across the road, and round out your workout with an uphill 0.4-mile sprint (or walk — no judgment) to the top of Primrose Hill for an epic view of the city.

 This beauty is one of South West London’s largest green spaces, and—bonus—it’s full of dogs!
-There’s plenty of space for blazing your own trail around the common’s forest paths, though if you’re the solo runner type, avoid busy Saturday mornings.
-And unless mud runs are your jam, plan your runs there on dry days.
+There’s plenty of space for blazing your own trail around the common’s forest paths, though, if you’re the solo runner type, avoid busy Saturday mornings.
+And unless mud runs are your jam, plan your runs there on dry days (good luck with that).

-Despite the name, it has a lot more going for it than just bush.
-The South West Royal Park is home to roaming herds of deer and is dotted with waterways and gardens, making it a fine place to run.
+Despite the name, this running destination has a lot more going for it than just bush.
+The South West Royal Park is home to roaming herds of deer and is dotted with waterways and gardens, making it a fine place to clock some miles.
 Take yourself off the paths to hit the trails, and be sure to find the Pheasantry Café nestled in the park for a well-deserved coffee afterwards.

 Richmond Park is a grassland treasure found just outside Central London in Richmond.
-The popular 7.35-mile perimeter loop on the Tamsin Trail has you running on hilly dirt trails through forests and fields.
-As with Bushy Park, be sure to keep an eye out for the deer, who are roaming free and could cross your path.
-And if you’re asking us, you should start and finish at the Roehampton Gate, where you will find a café for a post-run snack.
+The popular 7.35-mile perimeter loop on the Tamsin Trail will have you running on hilly dirt trails through forests and fields.
+And, similar to Bushy Park, you'll want to be sure to keep an eye out for the deer — they roam free here and could cross your path.
+But, if you ask us, you should start and finish at the Roehampton Gate, where you will find a café for a post-run snack.

 What’s a London run guide without a mention of the River Thames?
-A four-mile jaunt along the riverside will show you some of the most popular sights in London.
+Take a four-mile jaunt along the riverside and you'll get an eyeful of some of the most popular sights in London.
 Start at Waterloo and run along the South Bank until you hit the Tate Modern.
-Cross the river at the Millennium Bridge to loop back around, or try the Battersea Bridge for more distance.
-It’s completely flat and avoids most traffic.
+Cross the river at the Millennium Bridge to loop back around, or take the Battersea Bridge for more distance.
+The best part about this route, though, is that it's completely flat and avoids most traffic.
 The only thing that will slow you down is you getting snap-happy with your phone camera.

-A 2.5-mile green walkway follows the course of the railway line that used to run between Finsbury Park and Alexandra Palace.
-You’ll find yourself passing derelict station platforms and tunnels (some of which are now protected bat caves), and, as the trail is part of a reserve, plenty of greenery.
+This 2.5-mile green walkway follows the course of the railway line that used to run between Finsbury Park and Alexandra Palace and it's a favoured spot among runners and bikers looking to break a sweat.
+Along the way, you'll find yourself passing derelict station platforms and tunnels (some of which are now protected bat caves).
+And, since the trail is part of a reserve, you'll be surrounded by plenty of greenery, too.

-An East London jewel, Victoria Park provides a five-mile loop that keeps you off the streets.
-Be aware: it’s one of the most visited park in London, so be sure to get in early morning to avoid the crowds.
-And as a bonus, the park is home to a few cafes to sit down and chill after a morning sweat.
+An East London jewel, Victoria Park features a little over two-mile loop that'll keep you off the streets and cruising past trees, gardens, and grassy areas.
+But be aware: it’s one of the most visited park in London, so be sure to get there in early morning to avoid the crowds.
+Bonus: the park is home to a few cafes to sit down and chill after an AM sweat.